Mimicking quantum correlation of a long-range Hamiltonian by finite-range interactions: Introduction

-In a LR model, the two-body interaction potential decays algebraically with their relative distance, typically like ${1}/{r^{\alpha}}$ where $r$ is the relative distance between the two-bodies and the exponent $\alpha$ controls the strength of the interaction.
-For such a system of spatial dimension $D$, the interactions are ``strong" when $0 \le \alpha \le D$ while those with $\alpha > D+1$ are called ``weak".
-The weak LR interactions effectively behave like the SR ones where the correlations have an exponential tail except at the critical point while at the critical point, the correlations are algebraic.
+In an LR model, the two-body interaction potential decays algebraically with their relative distance, typically like ${1}/{r^{\alpha}}$, where $r$ is the relative distance between the two bodies and the exponent $\alpha$ controls the strength of the interaction.
+For such a system of spatial dimension $D$, the interactions are strong when $0 \le \alpha \le D$ while those with $\alpha > D+1$ are called weak.
+The weak LR interactions effectively behave like the SR ones where the correlations have an exponential tail except at the critical point, where the correlations are algebraic.
 On the other hand, when $\alpha < D+1$, the correlations always have an algebraic tail regardless of the critical points.
-This is clearly a very distinctive feature of a `true' LR Hamiltonian, having counter-intuitive characteristics.
-From the point of view of quantum correlations, although information theoretic measures \cite{RevModPhys.84.1655,Bera2017} may show long-range order~\cite{Ciliberti2010,Tomasello2011,Maziero2012,Sadhukhan2016}, measures from entanglement-separability paradigm are typically short-ranged when $\alpha>D+1$.
-In this work, we concentrate on the regime when $\alpha<D+1$ where classical correlations always have an algebraic tail irrespective of the critical point.
+This is clearly a very distinctive feature of a true LR Hamiltonian, having counter-intuitive characteristics.
+From the point of view of quantum correlations, although information-theoretic measures \cite{RevModPhys.84.1655,Bera2017} may show long-range order~\cite{Ciliberti2010,Tomasello2011,Maziero2012,Sadhukhan2016}, measures from the entanglement-separability paradigm are typically short range when $\alpha>D+1$.
+In this work, we concentrate on the regime when $\alpha<D+1$ where classical correlations always have an algebraic tail, irrespective of the critical point.